vertexproject/synapse/docs/synapse/devopsguide.rst

         - SYN_CORTEX_JSONSTOR=aha://jsonstor...
         - SYN_CORTEX_AHA_PROVISION=ssl://aha.<yournetwork>:27272/<guid>?certhash=<sha256>

-The following bash script can be used to help automate this process, by adding the user to a image and appending the custom username to the image tag:
+The following bash script can be used to help automate this process, by adding the user to an image and appending the custom username to the image tag:

 .. literalinclude:: devguides/adduserimage.sh
     :language: bash

-Saving this to ``adduserimage.sh``, it can then be used quickly modify a image.
+Saving this to ``adduserimage.sh``, it can then be used to quickly modify an image.
 The following example shows running this to add a user named ``foouser`` with the uid 1234::

     $ ./adduserimage.sh vertexproject/synapse-aha:v2.113.0 foouser 1234